TestinProd123/TeamsPowerShell/README.txt

 Each Team has its own channels, standard channels allow access to all members of a Team whereas Private Channels require specific assignment of user.
 Please be aware that these must be spelled correctly otherwise the user will not be added correctly.

-####Using the script

-##Prerequisites:
-*Note: this Tool leverages the Add-TeamChannelUser and Remove-TeamChannelUser cmdlets which requires the MicrosoftTeams v1.1.3 Module.
-For guest inviting the Azure AD Module is also required.
-Without these Modules this script may not function properly.

-The script contains a number of commented out functions:
-* Specific allowed domains for guest inviting
-* Assign users to a group automatically as they are guested in to your AAD.

-You should modify the script as needed.

-## Selecting an option
-1.)
-Copy the contents of the "Teams Bulk Admin Script" to notepad and save it as "Teams Bulk Admin Script.PS1" as file type "all files".
-2.)
-Right click "Teams Bulk Admin Script.PS1" and click "Run with Powershell" 3.)
-Accept the terms and conditions set out by the script by pressing "Y" 4.)
-Choose a program, either option 1 or 2.
-	Option 1:  B2B Guesting and User Assignment Tool: This tool is used to onboard guest users to your organisation and allocate them to specific Teams and Private Channels based on a CSV file.
-	Option 2:  Bulk Team/Channel Removal Tool: This tool is used to remove B2B guest users from specific Teams and Private Channels based on a CSV file.

-## Option 1:  B2B Guesting and User Assignment Tool
-1.)
-Sign in to the Microsoft Teams module with a user with sufficient permissions 2.)
-Sign in to the Azure AD module with a user with sufficient permissions.
-3.)
-Define your home UPN pattern - this will be used to bypass users from your home UPN when guest inviting.
-4.)
-Define the path of the CSV file you will use for on boarding.
-5.)
-The script will complete and save any errors to a reporting error log 6.)
-On completion of the script the text file will open from your temporary directory automatically

-## Option 2:  Bulk Team/Channel Removal Tool
-1.)
-Sign in to the Microsoft Teams module with a user with sufficient permissions 2.)
-Sign in to the Azure AD module with a user with sufficient permissions.
-3.)
-Define the path of the CSV file you will use for off boarding.
-4.)
-The script will complete and save any errors to a reporting error log 5.)
-On completion of the script the text file will open from your temporary directory automatically